artsy/backbone-super-sync/README.md

 Backbone.sync = superSync;
 ````

-The arguments of Backbone.sync are also passed to editRequest in case you need globally adjust the request based off `options` or otherwise.
+The arguments of Backbone.sync are also passed to editRequest in case you need to globally adjust the request based off `options` or otherwise.

 ````javascript
 superSync.editRequest(function(req, method, model, options) {